qingniao99/ftl-vue-webpack/README.md

 > A Vue.js multi-page project which use ftl

 ## if you want use pure html, look [here](https://github.com/jarvan4dev/vue-multi-page)
+## if you are using vux ,please checkout to vux branch

 ## Build Setup